 Perpich, Tony (d.
 2017): Brother of Rudy Perpich, served District 62 and District 6 in the Minnesota State Senate from 1967-1974 (62) and 1975-76 (6).
 He was a member of the Democratic Farmer Labor Party.
 Perpich also served as Commissioner of the Minnesota Department of Public Service.

 Popovich, Peter (d.
 1996): Former judge in Minnesota, he is the only person in Minnesota history to serve as Chief Judge of the Minnesota Court of Appeals and Chief Justice of the Minnesota Supreme Court.
 Popovich also served in the in the Minnesota House of Representatives from 1953-1963.

 Radinovich, Joe: Former member of the Minnesota House of Representatives serving District 10B from 2013-2015.
-He is currently campaigning for Minnesota’s 8th congressional district.
+He campaigned for Minnesota’s 8th congressional district in 2018.